R-miss-tastic/website/content/lectures.md

 weight: 2
 ---

-<p align="justify">Below you will find a selection of high-quality lectures and labs on different aspects of missing values.</p>
+<p align="justify">Below you will find a selection of high-quality lectures, tutorials and labs on different aspects of missing values.</p>

 <p align="justify"><i>If you wish to contribute some of your own material to this platform, please feel free to contact us via the <a href="/contact/">Contact form</a></i>.</p>